freedomofpress/securedrop-protocol/docs/protocol.md

 1. The [welcome bundle], including the [roster], is per-session, and the sender MAY cache it.
-2. Each journalist's one-time [key bundle] is consumed by the server once served.
+2. Each journalist's one-time [signed key bundle] is consumed by the server once served.
 See ["Known Limitations"] re: key exhaustion.

 A sender MUST verify the welcome bundle before use.
-It MUST associate each one-time key bundle with a journalist in the roster by $vk_J^{sig}$ and discard any key bundle that cannot be associated.
+It MUST associate each signed key bundle with a journalist in the roster by $vk_J^{sig}$ and discard any bundle that cannot be associated.

 Given: